richeyrose/make-tile/docs/index.md

 ![Outliner](images/Outliner.png)

+## Creating Tiles
+When creating a tile you can choose the tile type (Straight wall, Rectangular floor, Curved wall etc.) and main material from the MakeTile panel.
+You can also choose what Blueprint to use for the Base and Core of your tile in the Tile Options Panel.

+![Outliner](images/MainPanel.png)

+The **Subdivisions** option controls the number of times the tile is subdivided before being made 3D and controls how detailed your tile will be on export.
+The higher this number the more subdivisions and the more detail you will pick up, however setting this too high, especially when working on your tiles, can severely slow things down.

+The **UV Margin** control is used to correct for occasional glitches that occur at the edges of tiles.
+If you've got strange gaps on the edges of your tile material try tweaking this number.

 ## Tile Blueprints
-When creating a tile you can choose the tile blueprint and the tile type from the MakeTile panel drop down.
-There are currently three tile blueprints supported: OpenLOCK tiles, plain tiles and custom tiles.
+There are currently three tile blueprints supported: OpenLOCK, Plain, and "None".

-![Outliner](images/MainPanel.png)

-OpenLOCK tiles are fully compatible with the OpenLOCK system from Printable Scenery and have sockets on the bases, and for walls, on ther sides also.
-Plain tiles have no sockets on either the bases or the sides.
-Custom tiles can either have plain bases, OpenLOCK bases or no bases and can also have either plain, OpenLOCK or no textured parts.
-This is useful if you want to create a tile where the material goes all the way to the ground, but you still want to use the OpenLOCK side clips, or you want to create an OpenLOCK compatible base for a custom tile or object.
+Bases and Cores (the none base part of a tile) created with the OpenLOCK blueprint are fully compatible with the OpenLOCK system from Printable Scenery and have sockets for joining your tiles together.
+Bases and Cores created with the plain blueprint have no sockets.

-If you create a tile without a base MakeTile will create an empty which it will parent the rest of the tile to.
+If you create select the "None" blueprint for your tile MakeTile will create an "empty" which it will parent the rest of the tile to.
 This will appear as a black cross and it is this you should select in order to move your tile.

 ## Tile Types
 The tile type (Straight wall, Rectangular floor, Curved wall etc.) can be chosen in the **Type** drop down.
 Each tile type is customisable and a set of different options will appear in the **Tile Options** panel allowing you to set the size of your tile on creation, along with other parameters such as base angle and leg length for corner tiles or triangular floor tiles.
 Currently once you have created a tile you cannot change its dimensions.

 ![Tile Options Panel](images/TileOptions.png)

+If you are using the OpenLOCK bluprints then the defaults wil create tiles compatible with the OpenLOCK system.
+You can change all of these, but be warned your tiles may not be 100% compatible if you alter the height of floor tiles or the width of wall tiles.

+## Booleans
+Features such as top pegs and side and base sockets can be toggled on and off after a tile has been created in the **Booleans** sub-panel by selecting the core or base and toggling the appropriate boolean.
+You may notice sockets look slightly distorted in preview mode.
+This shouldn't affect the exported tiles and will be fixed in a later result.

 ## Swapping Materials
 You can choose what material to add to your tile on creation in the **Main Material** drop down in the main panel.
 If you want to change this after creation then  make sure the main part of your tile is selected, go to the **Materials** panel, click on the name of the material that is currently on your tile and select a new material from the drop down menu.